JeyRunner/tuda-typst-templates/example_tudapub.typ

 == Another Section
 Some graphics: \
 #box(stroke: black, inset: 5mm)[
-  test in box
+  test in a box
   #circle(width: 2.2cm, inset: 2mm)[
     And in the circle
   ]
 ]

 Some more text here. #lorem(20)
-In @fig.myfig we can seee stuff.
+In @fig.myfig we can see things.

 #figure(
   [